Dandruff: Root Causes and Support Strategies

 Increase Vitamin C & Polyphenols

-A 1988 study in World Review in Nutrition and Dietetics has found that there are a variety of nutrient deficiencies that may play a role in some of the major causes of dandruff, seborrheic dermatitis and psoriasis, including vitamin C deficiency (20).
+A 1988 study in World Review in Nutrition and Dietetics has found that there are a variety of nutrient deficiencies that may play a role in some of the major causes of dandruff, seborrheic dermatitis, and psoriasis, including vitamin C deficiency (20).
 Improving your vitamin C levels may help.
-You may do that by eating foods rich in vitamin C, such as lemon, lime, grapefruits, oranges, berries, pineapples, bell pepper, broccoli, cabbage, and tomatoes.
+You may do that by eating foods rich in vitamin C, such as lemon, lime, grapefruits, oranges, berries, pineapples, bell peppers, broccoli, cabbage, and tomatoes.
 You may also supplement with vitamin C, such as Super C.

 Vitamin C and other polyphenols may also help to reduce skin inflammation that may contribute to dandruff.
 Moreover, a 2011 randomized controlled trial published in Acta Verna-Dermatologica has found that histamine intolerance was twice more common in those with dandruff than those without (19).
 Quercetin and resveratrol may help to reduce inflammation and histamine intolerance.